Faculty Appointments & Review — Faculty Recruitment Practicalities

 - if the department were to run a national search in the specific area of expertise, the candidate would emerge as one of the finalists.

-If the waiver request is to appoint the candidate directly to a position (and is approved), the DEO will draw up the Waiver Request form, cover letter, draft offer letter, and three letters of reference for submission to Dean Curto, who will forward them to the Provost's office along with his endorsement of the request, and then to EOD.
+If the waiver request is to appoint the candidate directly to a position (and is approved), Alaina Hanson will draw up the Waiver Request form.
+The department will provide a justification letter, draft offer letter, and three letters of reference for submission to Dean Curto, who will forward them to the Provost's office along with his endorsement of the request, and then to EOD.
 [Even though the position is assured through the granting of the waiver, the terms of the offer must receive the usual College/University review.]

 When the DEO receives notification of final approval, the offer letter may be released to the candidate.